barbazul/1kfa/mod_guide_player.md

 Sometimes you flip over a wound card and must lose a Stamina point.
 See the [Combat chapter](#combat).

-Wound cards are not used in the One-Shot Campaign, so you can skip these instructions when you start playing a longer campaign.

 ## Other flip complications: Teamwork Flip